Changissnz/r2apart/README.md

 isomorphism resolved in terms of time with the use of the global variable `DEFAULT_ISOMORPHIC_ATTACK_SIZE`.

+# Update: 1/5/2024

+Still bugs in `TMEnv.tme.move_one_timestamp` as well as slow execution time.
+However, the program is progressing ...

 # License?
 Copyright 2023 Richard Pham.